TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Experiments

 \subsection{Classification Results Analysis}

-Table \ref{main} summarizes the classification accuracy of all compared methods, and Figure \ref{cd} reports the critical difference diagram as presented in \cite{critical}.
-Compared to other baseline models, the experimental results demonstrate that our proposed TableTime method achieves competitive performance and notable advantages on several datasets.
-TableTime consistently achieves top classification performance, with its average performance standing out prominently.
-These results underscore the effectiveness of our model in tackling time series classification tasks, demonstrating its robust performance and strong generalization ability, particularly when applied to complex datasets.
+Table~\ref{main} summarizes the classification accuracy of all compared methods, and Figure~\ref{cd} reports the critical difference diagram as presented in \cite{critical}.
+Compared to other baseline models, the experimental results demonstrate that our proposed TableTime achieves competitive performance and notable advantages on several datasets.
+For each dataset, the performance of TableTime is either the most accurate one or very close to the best one.
+This all demonstrates the powerful capabilities of TableTime in MTSC tasks.

-In particular, we observe that TableTime could surpass other baselines to a large margin in datasets of AF and SWJ, in which the size of the training and the testing dataset are both small.
-This also indirectly confirms the powerful zero-shot reasoning ability of LLMs.
-The deep learning-based methods are difficult to optimize due to insufficient data.
-Moreover, our method consistently outperforms Time-LLM and Time-FFM, further demonstrating that TableTime effectively leverages the reasoning capabilities of LLMs to achieve superior classification performance.
-We also observed that TableTime lags significantly behind the optimal methods on the BL and UWG datasets.
-We speculate that this discrepancy arises from the large scale of these datasets, which allows deep learning methods to capture more comprehensive and intricate features.
+We observe that TableTime surpasses other baselines by a large margin on datasets like AF and SWJ, where both training and testing sets are small, highlighting the strong training-free classification ability of LLMs in data-scarce scenarios.
+Our method also consistently outperforms GPT4TS, Time-LLM, and Time-FFM, confirming its effective use of LLM reasoning for superior classification.
+However, TableTime lags behind optimal methods on BL and UWG, likely because their large scale enables deep learning models to capture richer features.